jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/05_KPI_Dev_PowerBI_Modeling/05_04_Disposition_Outcomes/README.md

 * Are more patients requiring **post-acute care** after discharge?
 * Is **in-hospital mortality** stable, improving, or worsening?
 * Do certain facilities send a much higher share of patients to rehab or skilled nursing instead of home (**discharge to rehab or SNF**)?
-* Are discharge destinations shifting across the system over time (year-over-year disposition patterns)?
+* Are discharge destinations shifting across the system over time (year-over-year disposition patterns not relevant as only 2015 is available)?

 ---